By Damian D'souza Apr. 30, 2019

-For ten years, ever since he first stepped into that crimson and gold suit, Iron Man’s been a role model.
+Ever since he first stepped into that crimson and gold suit, Robert Downey Jr’s Iron Man has been a role model.
 It’s not because he embodies my fantasy of being a genius playboy-billionaire-philanthropist in a high-tech suit who saves the day.
 It’s because of what Iron Man now symbolises – redemption through self-destruction.

-ast week I made yet another pilgrimage to the theatre to watch Avengers: Infinity War and worship at the altar of Robert Downey Jr. For ten years, ever since he first stepped into that crimson and gold suit, he’s been a role model.
+In April 2019, I made yet another pilgrimage to the theatre to watch Avengers:: Endgame and worship at the altar of Robert Downey Jr. For eleven years, ever since he first stepped into that crimson and gold suit, he’s been a role model.
 It’s not because Iron Man embodies my fantasy of being a genius playboy-billionaire-philanthropist in a high-tech suit who saves the day while having a good time that borders on the bacchanal.

-No, it’s because of what Robert Downey Jr and Iron Man, now symbolise – redemption through self-destruction.
+No, it’s because of what Robert Downey Jr and Iron Man in Avengers: Endgame, now symbolise – redemption through self-destruction.

 I first saw Robert Downey Jr in Air America on Star Movies at the height of his addiction to crack, smack, and everything in between.
 Back in the ’90s, you were more likely to see his name featured in headlines regarding a drug-related arrest or yet another rehab stint, rather than a credit roll of some summer blockbuster.
 That decade belonged to the gleaming smile of Tom Cruise and the subtle suave of George Clooney, not the gurn of Downey after a weeklong bender.

 There’s something to be said about the urge to always turn it up to a hundred, to maximise pleasure, while inadvertently maxing out on pain.